Alexander-Berg/List-of-Testing-Tools-and-Frameworks-for-.NET/README.md

 | [ArchUnitNET](https://github.com/TNG/ArchUnitNET) | Library for checking the architecture of C# code
 | [CheckTestOutput](https://github.com/exyi/CheckTestOutput) | A library for semi-manual tests.
 Run a function, manually check the output.
 But only if it is different than last run
 | [Compare-Net-Objects](https://github.com/GregFinzer/Compare-Net-Objects) | Deep compare of any two .NET objects using reflection
-| [Gallio Automation Platform](https://code.google.com/archive/p/mb-unit/) | - Common object model, runtime services and tools (such as test runners) that may be leveraged by any number of test frameworks.<br> - *Discontinued*
 | [ErrorUnit](http://errorunit.com/) | Debug C# application by automatically creating C# Unit Tests in Visual Studio that recreate the situation leading up to the error
 | [ExpressionToCode](https://github.com/EamonNerbonne/ExpressionToCode) | Generates valid, readable C# from an Expression Tree
 | [Harmony 2.0](https://harmony.pardeike.net/) | Runtime alter functionality by monkey patching methods